Kosar79/Jquery_Auto_Complete_TextBox/README.md

 To place your text box:
 ========================================================
-0-You need Apache server to run this plugin (I've built by PHP 5.2.17) 1- Download the zipcode and copy it in your server root
+0-You need Apache server to run this plugin (I built it by PHP 5.2.17)

+1- Download the zipcode and copy it in your server root

 2-add links to js files